Kensington Tibetan Terrier puppies next available in January/February 2025

 Kensington’s handler Rebecca Bradley with GRCHS Kensington’s Questa o Quella?
 In the ring at Westminster, 11 February 2019.
 Competed again at Westminster in June 2021 and won a second Award of Merit medal.

-If you’d like to be kept abreast of our latest news, please read our archived blog posts.
+If you’d like to read more about what’s been on my mind over the last few years?
 Use the menu above, click on About Us and then, click through to What We’re All About.

 If you’ve submitted an application and want to introduce yourself to other Kensington peeps?
 Ask to join our private group page on Facebook: Wagging Tales at Kensington.
 There, you will have the opportunity to meet some new Kensington friends and share a story or two.
 As a private page, I review each request to join the group and if I do not recognize your name?
 I will MESSAGE you to ask a question or two.
 We don’t welcome bots and they really do exist.